lisaogeya/Part_2_Visualizing_the_currents_of_change_in_Maji_Ndogo/README.md

 - Thus the model is a multi-star schema.

 ## Data Transformation
+In the visits table:
+- Use first columns as headers as it's not imported correctly.
-- In the visits table, new columns, day_name and hour are extracted from the time_of_record column
+- New columns, day_name and hour are extracted from the time_of_record column.

+In queue composition

 ## Analysis and Visualizations
 **National Overview of distribution of water sources**